Fadhili-Ibra/Fashion-GAN/README.md

 1. *Introduction*

 Generative Adversarial Networks (GANs) are powerful deep learning models used for generating new data samples that resemble a given dataset.
-In this guide, we will build a GAN to generate fashion images using the Fashion-MNIST dataset.
+I built a GAN to generate fashion images using the Fashion-MNIST dataset.
 This dataset contains grayscale images of fashion items such as shoes, shirts, and dresses.

 2. *Prerequisites*